kjh311/allowance-app/Notes.md

 USER PAGE
--A list of chores under the user's profile that they need to review -displayName when signing up under email may be reserved for google names -some users get displayed twice under SharedViewing -invitations get viewed for users who weren't sent one -sharing data gets deleted for the wrong users
+-A list of chores under the user's profile that they need to review -displayName when signing up under email may be reserved for google names

+SHARING DATA
+-some users get displayed twice under SharedViewing -invitations get viewed for users who weren't sent one -sharing data gets deleted for the wrong users
+-error deleting sharing data
+-error accepting and declining invitations

+MOBILE
+-header dropdown doesn't contract on clicking a link -table in sharedViewing needs to wrap on mobile

 MISC
 -Mobile friendly
 -Get rid of consoles.
 -comment code and refine.
 -do a nice Readme.
+-Redesign Login and Register pages

 DONE:
 -note that displays when a child or todo is created